RHeavenStudio/HeavenStudio/README.md

 - [MacOS](https://nightly.link/megaminerjenny/HeavenStudio/workflows/main/master/StandaloneOSX-build.zip)
 #### Important Notes:
 - MacOS and Linux-based builds are not fully tested, you may [experience bugs with audio-related tasks](https://github.com/megaminerjenny/HeavenStudio/issues/72).
-- on MacOS, you need to [set the app as prebuilt binary executable by yourself](https://cdn.discordapp.com/attachments/954121092564402207/1060769484278861844/IMG_6336.jpg).
-- Linux prebuilt binaries **ARE BUGGY** (AssetBundles do not get built), please build the project yourself instead.
+- Linux and MacOS prebuilt binaries **ARE BUGGY** (AssetBundles do not get built), please build the project yourself instead.

 ## Self-Building